m-urculu/m-urculu/README.md

 ### 🚀 What I'm Building

-I specialize in crafting intelligent, full-stack applications with Next.js and AI.
+I specialize in crafting intelligent, full-stack applications with AI.

 I just finished working on a RAG search AI chatbot for Portuguese law.
 I'm building tools that empower people to learn new skills and stand out in a competitive job market.
 My goal now is to find interesting projects and build them for clients.